soumyajitpadhan/AUTONO-The-Future-Of-Mobility/README.md

 # Autovate

-Autovate is an app that enables cars to drive themselves.
-It uses smart technology and AI to help the car make decisions based on its surroundings.
-This helps the car navigate tricky roads, adapt to changing conditions, and keep everyone safe.
-Autovate’s goal is to make driving safer, smarter, and more efficient with advanced technology.
+Autovate is an AI-powered self-driving app that enables cars to navigate safely and efficiently by adapting to road conditions in real-time.
+This project is a cloned version for learning and development purposes.

 ---